UVLabs/location-picker-at-checkout-for-woocommerce/readme.txt

 - WooFunnels Funnel Builder Plugin for WordPress

+#### Location Picker at Checkout is the last WooCommerce checkout map plugin you'll need.

 ### Configuring Plugin:

 - The plugin settings are located in **WordPress Admin Dashboard->WooCommerce->Location Picker At Checkout** tab.